regenerance/codxe_mods/iw3/iw3_killcams/README.md

 The mod displays a cinematic replay of the last valid player kill when a round or game ends.
 The implementation is kept in its own script file and included by the multiplayer global-logic script.

 ## Features

-- Round-winning killcam with a `ROUND WINNING KILL` title.
-- Game-winning killcam with a `GAME WINNING KILL` title.
 - Works with both team-based and free-for-all scoring logic.
 - Skips the killcam when there was no valid player kill.
 - Skips suicides, world/environmental deaths, and invalid or disconnected attackers.